hackle/blogger/src/raw/serialize-like-javascript.md

 (This post is inspired by Rich Hickey's talk [Spec-ulation](https://youtu.be/oyLBGkS5ICk), as unrelated as it may seem)

-Let's say we want to build an awesome app called ``plus1`` whose jobs is to make any user one year older.
+Let's say we want to build an awesome app called ``plus1`` whose job is to make any user one year older.

 ## `plus1` in Javascript